dclenz/edge_usr/docs/chapters/tools/edge_cut.rst

 ..
 IMPORTANT::
   It is highly recommended that you check the output of CMake at the end of the configuration step to make sure the configuration is what you expect.
-CMake will specify the versions and locations of its dependencies, as well as which "CGAL components" have been built (only CGAL_Core is required for EDGEcut).
+CMake will specify the versions and locations of CGAL's dependencies, as well as which "CGAL components" have been built (only CGAL_Core is required for EDGEcut).

 After configuration, you can complete the build process by running